dwisdom0/reddit-randomness/README.md

 # Missing Values and Quirks
 In the `summary.csv` file, there are three missing values.
-After I collected the number of subscribers and the number of current users, I went back a few days later to collect the creation date of each subreddit.
+After I collected the number of subscribers and the number of current users, I went back about a week later to collect the creation date of each subreddit.
-In those few days, three subreddits had been banned or taken private.
+In that week, three subreddits had been banned or taken private.
 I filled in the values with a descriptive string.
 * SomethingWasWrong (`Error:PrivateSub`)
 * HannahowoOnlyfans (`Error:Banned`)
 * JanetGuzman (`Error:Banned`)